 My first visit to Nashville was in 2010 on a road trip and I still remember the surprise at what we found on Music Row.
 Right there in the center of the roundabout is a massive 40-foot tall statue of nine larger-than-life naked people dancing, celebrating and acting free.
 The symbolism behind the statue is that dancing is the physical expression of music and a way of uniting diverse people.

-Of course, Tennessee is the buckle of the Bible Belt, so not all the city’s music lovers are also lovers of this statue, named Musica (one can only assume the name came from the fusion of music and erotica).
-Occasionally, clothes or sheets will be found on the statues in the morning, so feel free to help clothe the naked dancers if you wish.
+It’s official name is Musica.
+One can only assume the name came from the fusion of music and erotica.
+Of course since Tennessee is the buckle of the Bible Belt, not all the city’s music lovers are also lovers of this statue, Occasionally clothes or sheets will be found on the statues in the morning, so feel free to help clothe the naked dancers if you wish.

 Explore Nashville’s Haunted Side